hritesh-sonawane/hritesh-sonawane/README.md

 ### Glad to see you here! 🤩 &nbsp;

-- 🌱 I’m currently learning AWS and React!
+- 🌱 I’m currently learning k8s and React!
+- 🚀 AWS Certified Solutions Architect
 - 📫 Reach me: hr7tesh@protonmail.com <br>
 - 👯 I’m looking to collaborate on a potential podcast
 - 🤔 I’m looking for help with youtube/site redesign